natgo/wt-wiki-scraper/wikitext-transpiled/ground/A.C.IV.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

-Exploit the A.C.
-IV's manoeuvrability against the heavier tanks, plus the 17-pounder tank allows for a penetration through the enemy's armour to cause internal damages.
+Exploit the A.C.IV's manoeuvrability against the heavier tanks, plus the 17-pounder tank allows for a penetration through the enemy's armour to cause internal damages.
 The fast reverse speed makes the "shoot-and-scoot" tactic a viable method against the enemy, and should be the prime one as the armour of the Sentinel is not exactly the most durable at only 50 mm flat.

 However, the sloping nature of the armour could give the bouncing capability of the tank comparable to the [[T-34 (1942)|T-34]], it's even arguably much better.
 So while the weight class is definitely against the Sentinel, a chance is always there to take out the opposition.
 When compared to other British tanks, this tank lacks access to APDS rounds.
 Extra caution should be paid during full uptier matches as there will be many enemy tanks, particularly German tanks, that this tank will find difficult to engage from the front.

 "Shoot-and-scoot" tactics are the best tactics to use with this vehicle.
 The Sentinel's armour does not let the tank be a brawler, so it must be more "sneaky" against the enemies.
 Another thing to note is the driver's hatch at the front of the tank.
 To avoid a frontally penetrating shot, always angle the driver's hatch away from the enemy.

-The AC.IV can play any role in the game, since it is decent at brawling, close range, mid range, and far range.
+The A.C.IV is quite mobile, even for a medium tank.
+Compared to tanks of similar BR like the Shermans and the T-34-85s, it has a very good reverse speed that is specially good when it's used in close quarter scenarios.
+That means that when it's used in city maps, the A.C.IV is very good for performing ambushes and setting up traps for heavier enemy tanks.
+It is also very capable in flanking manoeuvres, its gun is excellent to deal with enemies from the front, but it lacks the APHE rounds present in tanks from other nations.

+This means that the best round available for the A.C.IV is the Shot Mk.8 APCBC round.
+It is recommended to take at least 5 HE rounds to deal with enemy SPAA and any kind of open top vehicle (to one shot them with overpressure) and 25 rounds of APCBC.
+More rounds can be taken, but it's recommended taking only 30 to reduce the chances of ammo detonation, but even with that, there is a lot of empty space inside the A.C.IV, so even with a full ammo load, ammo detonation is rare to say the least.

+When playing in a downtier, the armour of the Sentinel becomes much better, it can reliably bounce shots with good positioning and angling of the chassis, but in downtiers it can be used as a brawler, attacking enemy tanks from the front and using the good penetration of its QF 17-pounder cannon.
+And in open maps with little to no cover, stay close to your team, since this tank can't brawl the same way heavy tanks will, even in full downtiers.
+There, the good mobility of the Sentinel can be a great advantage to cover capture points.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->